-Entering students are expected to complete an online accounting course prior to START workshop.
-Information on enrolling in this course is provided by the MBA Admissions Department upon your decision to enroll in the MBA program.
+Entering students are expected to complete an online accounting module prior to START workshop.
+Information on enrolling in this module is provided by the MBA admissions department upon a student's decision to enroll in the MBA Program.

 3. START Workshop